BabyImpala/SexLab-Wiki/docs/faq.md

 ### Can animations be tagged differently in SLSB?

 Yes, SLSB allows more detailed tagging including per-stage and per-position tags.
+See the [Tagging Reference](/slp/tagging-reference/) for official tags and query syntax.

 ---